KVFC

-KVFC (740 AM) is a radio station in Cortez, Colorado broadcasting a News Talk Information format.
+KVFC (740 AM) is a radio station licensed to Cortez, Colorado, United States, broadcasting a talk radio format.
 KVFC was among the first radio stations in the Four Corners Region, first licensed in 1955 to Cortez businessman Jack Hawkins.
 Today, KVFC-AM is located on Hawkins Street in Cortez, named after the station's founder.
-The station is currently owned by Hutton Broadcasting, LLC, and carries a weekday line-up of Gordon Deal, Glenn Beck, Sean Hannity, Dave Ramsey and Mark Levin, among others.
-It currently simulcasts with KENN (AM) in Farmington, New Mexico.
+The station is currently owned by Hutton Broadcasting, LLC.

-740 AM is a Canadian clear-channel frequency, on which CFZM in Toronto, Ontario is the dominant Class A station.